Nyr/openvpn-install/README.md

 ### Installation
 Run the script and follow the assistant:

-`wget https://github.com/grgizem/openvpn-install/raw/master/openvpn-install.sh && bash openvpn-install.sh`
+`wget https://github.com/Sufleio/openvpn-install/raw/master/openvpn-install.sh && bash openvpn-install.sh`

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

 ### I want to run my own VPN but don't have a server for that
-You can create one from DigitalOcean Droplet or AWS Lightsail for $5/month.
+You can create one from [AWS Lightsail](https://aws.amazon.com/lightsail/) for $3.50/month.